 For existing Airbnb users, it’s certainly something to consider if you need to top off your Delta SkyMiles account (you’re close to a rewards flight, for example).
 But booking your stay through the partnership’s site (rather than Airbnb’s site) is an extra step you may not want to go through.

 For those who don’t aren’t already in the Delta SkyMiles program and don’t use Airbnb, this partnership probably shouldn’t compel you to sign up for either.
-You’d need to spend $25,000 through the site to get a free round-trip flight (assuming you can even find reward space).
+You’d need to spend thousands of dollars through the site to get a free round-trip flight (assuming you can even find reward space).

 In sum, this program is most useful at the intersection of those who spend (or plan to spend) a significant amount on Airbnb and those who already collect Delta SkyMiles.